 Why is Developing Constantly (the fourth attribute) so important?

-In this world of increasing change, it is essential that organisations are able to meet the challenges of changing economic environments, customer needs and their expectations.
+In this world of increasing change, it is essential that organisations meet the challenges of changing economic environments, customer needs and their expectations.
 Businesses that do this are much more sustainable over the long term.
 Resulting in being able to plan and execute their investments over a longer time period, creating greater certainty and structure for their people.

-Take for example the story of the Swiss watch industry, an industry that had dominated quality timepieces.
+For example, the Swiss watch industry, an industry that had dominated quality timepieces.
 These timepieces had the reputation of being the most accurate in the world; if you wanted a quality watch, you bought a mechanical Swiss movement.
 There was nothing that kept time better.

 The Japanese and Americans took up this new technology and between 1970 and 1988, Swiss watch employment fell from 90,000 to 28,000.
-It took over a decade of pain before this now significantly smaller Swiss watch industry started to embrace the new technology (in the shape of Swatch) and started to build back its world leading reputation.
+It took over a decade of pain before this now significantly smaller Swiss watch industry started to embrace the new technology, in the shape of Swatch and started to build back its world leading reputation.